espressomd/espresso/doc/sphinx/advanced_methods.rst

 Lees-Edwards boundary conditions
 --------------------------------

-Lees-Edwards boundary conditions are not available in the current version of ESPResSo.
+Lees-Edwards boundary conditions are not available in the current version of |es|.

 .. _Immersed Boundary Method for soft elastic objects: